neurologic/Comparative-Animal-Behavior/observation-and-analysis/analysis.md

 --Dr Suess
 :::

-***Q: Make a square table with all possible words from the Dr Suess poem in the rows and all possible words in the columns.
+***Q6: Make a square table (rows = columns = possible words in the poem).
 In the table, tally each time the word from each column follows the word in each row (ie. for each pair of sequential words, the rows represent the preceding word and the columns the succeeding word).***

-***Q: Calculate conditional probabilities as $p = t/n$, where $t$ is the number of transitions to a word and $n$ is the total number of times the preceding word ocurred.***
+***Q7: Calculate conditional probabilities as $p = t/n$, where $t$ is the number of transitions to a word and $n$ is the total number of times the preceding word ocurred.
+Write the conditional probability in each square of the table next to the raw count of occurences.***

+⏸️ PAUSE here for class-wide discussion

+---

-You now have a *model* that describes (and predicts) how Dr. Suess' poem is sequenced.
+You now have a ***model*** that describes (and *predicts*) how words are sequenced to create the Dr. Suess poem.
 It is a special kind of model called a *Markov model*.
 These types of models are often depicted by nodes and directional edges like in the following gif.

 :::{figure-md} markdown-fig
 <img src="../images/One-Fish-Two-Fish_Markov.gif" alt="fishy" class="bg-primary mb-1" width="600px">